 This is a departure from my usual articles on genetic variants.
-If you are interested in some of the genes involved in histamine intolerance, I do have an article on the gene that produces DAO (breaks down histamine in intestines) and HMNT (breaks down histamine in the rest of the body).
-While those genetic variants do play a role in histamine-related issues, I think for me they just exacerbated an underlying problem.
+If you are interested in some of the genes involved in histamine intolerance, please read my article on the genetic variants involved in histamine intolerance.
+While those genetic variants do play a role in histamine-related issues, they exacerbate the problem rather than being a single cause.

 Hopefully, something in the studies below will help you to figure out a root cause of your own histamine related issues.